Anonymous VPN Review: Quick Expert Summary

 Yes, Anonymous VPN protects your data with industry-standard VPN security features like 256-bit AES encryption (the same encryption used by banks), full leak protection, and a no-logs policy.
 Its Windows app also includes a kill switch, which disconnects you from the internet if your connection to the VPN server is ever lost, preventing data leaks.

 However, Anonymous VPN is missing extra features like split tunneling and doesn’t have advanced security features like perfect forward secrecy, RAM memory, or disk encryption.
-Top VPNs like ExpressVPN and Private Internet Access offer many of these advanced and extra features.
+Top VPNs like ExpressVPN offer many of these advanced and extra features.

 Does Anonymous VPN support torrenting?

-Yes, Anonymous VPN allows P2P traffic on all of its 20+ servers.
+Yes, Anonymous VPN allows P2P traffic on all of its servers in 23 countries.
 And it works with top torrenting apps like BitTorrent, Vuze, and uTorrent.

 Does Anonymous VPN work with Netflix?